WildByDesign/ACLViewer/README.md

 - Add an Export option to export the ACL ListView as .txt or .csv
 - Add an Export option to export selected ACE with permissions (and individual permission access masks)
 - Add a Hotkey to toggle hiding/unhiding Inherited ACEs
+- Consider changing the labels to edit boxes to easily copy details from

 # Screenshot